02 - A Minimal Rust Kernel

 documentation).

-This means that we need an entry point named _start
+This means that we need an entry point named _start as discussed in the previous section.

 // src/main.rs